48 chief transformation officers to know | 2024

 Jennifer Dauer.
 Chief Strategy and Transformation of OSU Wexner Medical Center (Columbus, Ohio).
 Ms. Dauer has served as a key leader at the Ohio State University Wexner Medical Center, playing a pivotal role in advancing new care delivery models, expanding the hospital’s network and accelerating technological developments.
 In 2023, she led strategic planning initiatives that enabled the organization to meet and exceed its financial, operational and clinical goals.
 With her team, she successfully commercialized the organization’s medical services, partnering the medical center with Granville, Ohio-based Denison University to increase the Denison community’s access to care.
 Ms. Dauer’s leadership was critical to co-developing a hospital at home program and implementing a partnership with tech company Siemens to enhance imaging and treatment technologies.

 David Donovan.
-Vice President of Strategic Planning and Transformation Management for Roswell Park Comprehensive Cancer Center (Buffalo, N.Y.).
+Vice President of the Office of Transformation Management for Roswell Park Comprehensive Cancer Center (Buffalo, N.Y.).
 Mr. Donovan leads strategic planning and project management for major projects at one of western New York state’s largest and most operationally complex employers.
 He applies insights on business development, healthcare network-building, supply chain management, revenue cycle, payer relations and marketing to help conceptualize and lead new initiatives as well as support existing objectives for growth and transformation.
 Known for his generosity toward philanthropic causes, Mr. Donovan was critical to the successful development of Roswell Park Care Network, which enables comprehensive cancer services to patients at 15 sites statewide and helped secure a sustainable and visionary path forward for the prestigious 125-year-old cancer center.

 Debra Fields.
 Executive Vice President and Chief Transformation Officer of City of Hope (Duarte, Calif.).
 Ms. Fields began her career at City of Hope as a chief compliance officer and has since spent more than 25 years in various leadership positions.
 She has been pivotal to the organization’s expansion from a regional cancer research and treatment enterprise to a national system serving over 144,000 patients annually.
 Since 2016, Ms. Fields has led a wide range of functions to transform the healthcare landscape for cancer patients by focusing on organizational design and culture, geographic and infrastructure expansion, and talent strategy.
 From her leadership efforts, the organization has cultivated a strong internal culture of diversity, equity and inclusion and is positioned to address disparities across the cancer care continuum.